|We Take The Guesswork Out Of Investing In A Solar System For Your Home Or Business.™|

 The following eight criteria must be used in its entirety for a system evaluation to be effective.
 For example investing in a solar system that offers a great brand name and a great PTC rating while offering a poor negative tolerance rating can cost you thousands of dollars in lost revenue over the life of a solar system.
 Again ALL of the following criteria MUST meet the minimum standards that are indicated below in order for a system to be classified as a true investment grade solar system.

-Minimum Criteria: A large publicly traded, government sponsored or large U.S. based manufacturer.
+Minimum Criteria: A large publicly traded, government sponsored or U.S. based manufacturer.
+Or a manufacturer that offers a warranty that back by 3rd party insurance.

 How To Verify This Information: Always ask for the manufacturer's stock symbol or U.S. module (not cell) manufacturing facility address.